 The 10 Best Juicers

 This wiki has been updated 41 times since it was first published in April of 2015.
 Juicing has come a long way since the days of strainer bowls and elbow grease.
 From high-speed centrifugal models to the heavy-duty masticators recommended for cleanses and commercial establishments, there's something in our selection for anyone who's looking to enjoy fresh goodness in liquid form.
 We've ranked them by their efficiency, as well as their ease of use and cleanup.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes